mennylevinski/uspector-net/SECURITY.md

 Please report security issues by:

 * Opening a **private security advisory** on GitHub (preferred), or
-* Contacting the project maintainer directly (if contact details are provided in the repository)
+* Contacting the project maintainer directly: menny.levinski@secuditor.com

 When reporting, include as much detail as possible: